acmarquez/acmarquez.github.io/_pages/about.md

 I have had the great fortune to work at different research institutions (Carnegie Mellon University, Carnegie Observatories, and CSULA) in a wide range of exciting research topics:  ___Differential Privacy, Astrophysics, and Materials Science___ (respectively).

-I will apply for an M.S. in Applied Data Science for Spring 2024 and strive to become a lead figure in machine learning and data analysis.
+I will be applying for a M.S. in Applied Data Science for Spring 2024 and strive to become a lead figure in machine learning and data analysis.

 My career goal is to be at the intersection of research & industry, where I utilize machine learning to tackle society's most pressing problems.
 While also working to ensure that these algorithms meet the societal values of fairness and privacy.